-*This is part of our State Of The Art series, showcasing bands every Monday from the featured State*
+*This is a part of our State Of The Art series, showcasing bands every Monday from the featured state*

-This month’s State is Maine!
+This month’s state is Illinois!